mastrogiovanni/local-cluster/README.md

 - [Helm 3](https://helm.sh/docs/intro/install/) (required for Kubernetes Dashboard and optional app installs such as Temporal)
 - Localhost ports **80** and **443** must be free (Kind binds Contour there)

-For GPU workloads (e.g. sprar Baidu OCR), you also need:
+For GPU workloads (optional), you also need:

 - NVIDIA driver (`nvidia-smi` works on the host)
 - [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) configured for Docker